Baltijas valstu karogi

 BCM Co-operation Council and Baltic Council

-The BCM Co-operation Council consists of the Ministers of Foreign Affairs of the Baltic States.
-The Co-operation Council is responsible for the overall coordination of Baltic States cooperation.
-The Co-operation Council meets at least once a year.
+The Baltic States’ Foreign Ministers work in the BCM Co-operation Council.
+The Co-operation Council is responsible for the overall coordination of the Baltic States collaboration and meets at least once a year.

-Baltic Council of Ministers Secretariat
+Baltic Council of Ministers' Secretariat

 The Secretariat ensures the operation of the Baltic Council of Ministers.
-The Secretariat consists of the officials of the Foreign Ministries of the Baltic States who are responsible for the coordination of the Baltic State Co-operation.
-Annual changes in the Secretariat’s leadership follow the rotating presidency of the Baltic Council of Ministers.
-The Secretariat is involved in preparation for the meetings of the Prime Ministers’ Council, the Co-operation Council and the Baltic Council and serves as a link for exchange of information and documentation among officials of the Baltic States.
-The rotating leadership of the Secretariat formulates priorities for the Baltic States cooperation and drafts reports of the Chairman of the Co-operation Council to the Baltic Assembly and joint statements by the Baltic Council and the Baltic Council of Ministers.
+It consists of the Baltic States’ Foreign Ministries officials who are responsible for the coordination of the Baltic States’ Co-operation.
+The leadership of the Secretariat changes on a rotating basis depending on the country chairing the BCM.
+The Secretariat is involved in the preparation of the Prime Ministers’ Council meetings, the Co-operation Council meetings and the Baltic Council.
+It serves as a link for exchange of information and documentation among officials of the Baltic States.
+The Secretariat formulates the priorities of the Baltic States’ co-operation, drafts the Foreign Ministers’ reports to the Baltic Assembly and prepares the joint statements of the Baltic Council and the Baltic Council of Ministers.